safe-global/safe-transaction-service/README.md

 no delay and as soon as a transaction is executed it will be updated.
 The other endpoints rely on polling, indexing decoding and processing of traces/events and take more (shouldn't be more than half a minute).

+### How do you handle reorgs?
+When indexed every block is marked as `not confirmed` unless it has some depth (configured via `ETH_REORG_BLOCKS` environment variable).
+`Not confirmed` blocks are checked periodically to check if the blockchain `blockHash` for that `number` changed before it reachs the desired number of `confirmations`, if that's the case, all blocks from that block and the transactions related are deleted and indexing is restarted to the last `confirmed` block.

 ### If I add my chain to [safe-eth-py](https://github.com/safe-global/safe-eth-py/blob/master/gnosis/safe/addresses.py) will you support it?
 No, for a chain to be supported we need to set up a dedicated infra for that network and [have a proper RPC](https://docs.safe.global/learn/infrastructure/rpc-requirements)